 Steps to set Elasticsearch voting configuration exclusions:

-1. Check the cluster health before excluding a master-eligible node.
+1. Check cluster health before changing the voting configuration.

 {